top of page

 And, you must use your hands.
 There's no tool or gizmo that can replicate the 'feel' of when the dough is 'right'.
 Along these same lines, using your hands will help you avoid 'overworking' the dough.
 You don't want to develop the gluten as you do with breads.
 This helps keep it tender.

 Fat is essential to a flaky, tender pie crust dough, or pâte brisée - which refers to a rich pastry dough used for tarts, pie shells and, bien sûr, pâte brisée!
 The general rule of thumb is 3-2-1.
 Three parts flour.
 Two parts fat.
 One part water.
 The fat and water must be cold!
 As a plant-based person, I'd like to think that I could use plant-based fat for this dough.
 I'm not going there.
 The tiny bit of butter that I use in my galettes over the course of even a year isn't going to change the world - or my health - for the worse.
-The wisdom of Paracelsus guides me on decisions like this: "All things are poison and nothing (is) without poison; only the dose makes that a thing is no poison".
+The wisdom of Paracelsus guides me on decisions like this: "All things are poison and nothing (is) without poison; only the dose makes the poison".
 If I can get really good butter - Beurre d'Isigny from Normandy, I'll use that.
 If you want to go with plant-based butter alternatives, it will work.
 You could also use the cultured vegan butter such as Miyoko's Organic Vegan Butter.
 I just prefer the flavor of 'real' butter.
 I should probably get over that, but I'm old.
 And, set in my ways.

 UPDATE (January 2022): Apparently old dogs can learn new tricks.
 I've gone to vegan butter - EarthBalance.
 It works just fine.

 As I mentioned, you can make galettes savory or sweet.
 Caramelized onions kill!
 Any sliced fruit will work.
-Berries are da bomb.
+Berries are da bomb!
 Thin slices of potato will work.
 Or, zucchini squash!
 What about lightly sautéed wild mushrooms?
 This is why I don't put much sugar in my galette dough.
 I want it both ways.
 So, let's get with it.

 Measure out your ingredients carefully.
 And, get your cold water handy.
 I put crushed ice in mine.
 Plus, remember that the butter needs to be cold.
 I cut mine up, and put it back into the fridge to keep cold until I need it.